 The Leaves of Agave and Yucca

 Both Yucca and Agave grow their long, pointed leaves in a rosette pattern, similar to many other types of succulents.
 This can cause some confusion, especially considering the plants also share similarities in the locations and conditions in which they grow.

 One of the most noticeable differences between Agave and Yucca is the shape of the leaves.
 Although Agave tend to have less fleshy leaves than other succulents, the leaves the Yucca are even less plump.
 Yucca leaves also tend to be quite long and narrow, compared to Agave leaves.
 Yucca leaves are often compared in shape to swords.

 Agave leaves also stand out from Yucca leaves because of the spikes that run along the edge of the leaves.
 These spikes, also known as margin teeth, line the edges of the leaves and end in a pointed terminal spine at the tip of the leaf.
-Yucca leaves can also have spines at the tips of their leaves, but they are not as sharp as those of an Agave.
+Yucca leaves can also have spines and marginal teeth, but they are always much smaller relative to an Agave.

 The color of the leaves in both Agave and Yucca will vary according the variety.
 Agave can range in color from the ghostly blue-green of Agave tequilana to the vibrant yellow and green Agave desmettiana ‘Variegata’.
 Yucca also come in a variety of colors, including the deep green Yucca gloriosa and the canary yellow Yucca filamentosa ‘Color Guard’.

 One of the key differences between Yucca and Agave is the frequency in which they bloom.
 Yucca are known to bloom reliably once per year, usually between mid-summer and early fall.
 Different varieties will vary slightly in the exact timing of their bloom.